DebajyotiTalukder2001/nykaa-fashion-clone.github.io/README.md

 <h1>Nykaa Fashion Clone</h1>

 This is a clone website of Nykaa-Fashion, which is one of the largest e-commerce platforms for fashion and lifestyle in India.
-The website is fully responsive and built using HTML, CSS, JavaScript, jQuery, and Bootstrap.
+The website is fully responsive and built using HTML, CSS, Bootstrap, JavaScript, and jQuery.

 * Website URL: [Click Here](https://debajyotitalukder2001.github.io/nykaa-fashion-clone.github.io/)